 Know when it’s time to call in a professional

 It’s true that you can’t always fix it yourself, especially when it comes to your air conditioner.
 If you’re an avid DIYer, make sure to know your limits.
-You can actually do more harm than good if you try to fix your AC without properly understanding the entire system.
-Call a professional when your AC is acting up and you need it fixed ASAP.
+You can easily do more harm than good if you try to fix your AC without properly understanding the entire system, and no one wants to suddenly shell out money for a new unit, even if new air conditioners have come a long way.

 Thanks to All the Air Conditioning Manufacturers